 On these pages you will find listings of pastel portrait tutorials of people created by us as well as those submitted by you, our loyal audience.
 Here you will find step-by-step pastel portrait lessons and pastel portrait techniques on drawing the human head using various techniques such as beginning the construction using the traditional oval, or egg shape.
 You may learn the inside out system preferred by portrait artist Daniel Greene, the ball & plane method independently developed by illustrators Andrew Loomis & Ms. E. Grace Hanks, other tutorials, and more.
 We may even show you how to construct the features of the human head, which include the eyes, ears, nose and mouth.
 Being an interactive site, you will learn by practicing the tutorials freely demonstrated on these pages.
 Enjoy.

-In the meantime, you can enjoy some free pastel portrait video tutorials from a few talented artists.
+Besides the lessons I provide in this, my site, you can enjoy free pastel portrait video tutorials from a few talented artists.
 One is Kevin Bentley.
 Maybe you can have him create some custom portraits for you.
 Either way, do visit his marvelous site.
 To do that, please point your mouse directly to the tutorial page on Mr. Bentley's website found at:

 Another talented artist, named Jason, created a series of portrait video tutorials found on YouTube, called "Learn to Draw Portraits."
 Here is Episode 1: